vmware/vic-product/docs/user_doc/vic_vsphere_admin/ova_reg_api.md

 **Result**

-The appliance initializes and registers with the Platforms Services Controller.
-After initialization, vSphere Integrated Containers services are available at  https://<i>vic_appliance_address</i>:9443.
+The appliance registers with the Platforms Services Controller.
+After registration, vSphere Integrated Containers services are available at  https://<i>vic_appliance_address</i>:9443.

 **Example**